 We’ve been officially reviewing treadmills for many years now.
 Different shapes, different sizes, different features.
 They’re all different on the face of it with a touch-screen here or a more advanced programme there, but the differences tend to be electronic while underneath, at their heart, most of them share the same basic mechanical characteristics, albeit of varying qualities.
 If only we could see something different, something new or something interesting more often than we do.
 Still, thankfully from time to time, it does happen.
 Every once in a while, a manufacturer will come up with a new idea that sets them apart a little.
 Cue the Reebok Jet 200 treadmill, featuring air cushioning.
 “Jet Air Pods?”
 I hear you say.
 Yes, says I. “Sounds fancy, but is it any good?” you ask.
-Well, with a bit of persuasion we managed to get our hands one.
+Well, we got our hands one to see for ourselves.
 Here’s what we found…….

-Powered by a 2.25 horsepower continuous duty motor and featuring good sized rollers the Jet 200 is respectably quiet and even at the top end, unlike some other models we’ve tested, doesn’t make the sort of noise that’ll wake the neighbours when you go for your 6am daily run.
-In terms of challenges, there are 15 levels of incline, a max speed of 18kph (11.2mph), 24 preset workouts, 3 user defined programmes, manual mode, 3 target modes and a body fat analysis function.
-All of the preset programmes can be customised to change the duration of the workout so you can effectively increase the difficulty of each one and that, combined with the user defined workouts that allow you to create 3 of your own programmes, means that the Jet 200 should always keep you working hard, even as you get fitter.
+Powered by a 2.25 horsepower continuous duty motor and featuring good sized rollers the Jet 200 is respectably quiet and even at top speed, unlike some other models we’ve tested, doesn’t make the sort of noise that’ll wake the neighbours when you go for your 6am daily run.
+In terms of challenges, there are 15 levels of incline, a max speed of 18kph (11.2mph), 24 preset workouts, 3 user-defined programmes, manual mode, 3 target modes and a body fat analysis function.
+All of the preset programmes can be customised to change the duration of the workout so you can effectively increase the difficulty of each one and that, combined with the user-defined workouts that allow you to create 3 of your own programmes, means that the Jet 200 should always keep you working hard, even as you get fitter.
 The speed transition between min and max incline and min and max speed is pretty good and you can quickly feel the changes making the tread feel responsive to your needs.
-Running on this machine really is a joy.

 Also featured are built-in speakers, 3.5mm audio jack for plugging in your music player, fan (doesn’t do a bad job), water bottle holder, tablet holder and there’s also a USB port for charging a device and for music playback via a USB stick with control buttons for next and previous tracks.

-This is a very. very good home-use treadmill that not only does what it says on the tin but also offers up something new that works really well.
-Its sleek , modern look and overall size makes it a very good choice for most runners and most homes.
-It’s is also covered by Reebok’s Lifetime frame, 10 year motor and 2 year on-site parts and labour warranty for peace of mind.
+This is a very good home-use treadmill that not only does what it says on the tin but also offers up something new that works really well.
+It’s sleek, modern look and overall size make it a solid choice for most runners and most homes.
+It’s is also covered by Reebok’s Lifetime frame, 10-year motor and 2-year on-site parts and labour warranty for peace of mind.

 Reebok Jet 200 Specifications